andotalao24/andotalao24.github.io/_pages/projects.md

 **Deep learning in time series forecasting for epidemics** Dec 2021 – May 2022
 *Final year project, supervised by Prof. [Dit-Yan YEUNG](https://sites.google.com/view/dyyeung)*

--Worked on zero-shot and few-shot time series prediction to forecast the spread of a local pandemic at its early stage.
+- Worked on zero-shot and few-shot time series prediction to forecast the spread of a local pandemic at its early stage.
 Designed and built a meta-learning framework for time-series to leverage history data across regions to tackle the scarcity of data.